-AS is one of the well-established and widely used CAC scoring system.
-It was first introduced by Arthur Agatston and his colleagues in 1990 and has undergone modifications with advances in CT technology with current score based on multidetector CT scanners[15].
+AS is a well-established and widely used CAC scoring system.
+It was first introduced by Arthur Agatston and his colleagues in 1990 and has undergone modifications with advances in CT technology, with the current score based on multidetector CT scanners[15].
 SCCT has laid down standards for the performance of CAC scans.
-Gated or non-gated noncontrast scans with 2.5 or 3 mm slice thickness, 120 kVp, and individualized mAs with filtered back projection is recommended[9].
-In Agatston method, individual calcified plaque is identified as an area of 1 mm2 (2 pixels) with 130 Hounsfield units (HU) or more along the coronary arteries.
-Each calcific plaque is given a value of 1, 2, 3 and 4 based on the highest densities 130-199 HU, 200-299 HU, 300-399 HU and ≥ 400 HU, respectively.
+Gated or non-gated non-contrast scans with 2.5 or 3 mm slice thickness, 120 kVp, and individualized mAs with filtered back projection is recommended[9].
+In Agatston method, an individual calcified plaque is identified as an area of 1 mm2 (two pixels) with 130 Hounsfield units (HU) or more along the coronary arteries.
+Each calcific plaque is given a value of 1, 2, 3, and 4 based on the highest densities 130-199 HU, 200-299 HU, 300-399 HU, and ≥ 400 HU, respectively.
 Score of each plaque is calculated by multiplying the area with the density score.
 Summing up the scores of all calcific plaques gives the total AS for that CAC scan[9,15,16].
-Based on the total AS, 5 risk categories have been made: 0 = very low risk, 1-99 = mildly increased, 100-299 = moderately increased, 300-1000 = moderate to severely increases and > 1000 = severely increased risk of cardiac disease[14,15].
+Based on the total AS, five risk categories have been made: 0 = very low risk, 1-99 = mildly increased, 100-299 = moderately increased, 300-1000 = moderate to severely increased, and > 1000 = severely increased risk of cardiac disease[14,15].

 Visual method

-Although AS can be used in non-gated scans and found to be accurate in few studies, still there is no strong evidence of its accuracy in non-gated scans.
-Also it is not standardized yet for non-gated scans and it needs special software.
+Although AS can be used in non-gated scans and was found to be accurate in few studies, still there is no strong evidence of its accuracy in non-gated scans.
+Also, it is not standardized yet for non-gated scans, and it needs special software.
 Other methods like ordinal scoring of individual coronary arteries and visual method were considered[9].
-Visual method has been found to be a simple, quick and reasonably accurate method of assessing the CAC in non-gated chest CT scans.
-In this visual methods, CAC is categorized in to none, mild moderate and severe based on the overall visual eyeball analysis of entire coronary circulation and correspond to CAC-DRS categories 0, 1, 2 and 3 respectively[17].
+Visual method has been found to be a simple, quick, and reasonably accurate method of assessing the CAC in non-gated chest CT scans.
+In this visual method, CAC is categorized in to none, mild, moderate, and severe based on the overall visual eyeball analysis of the entire coronary circulation and correspond to CAC-DRS categories 0, 1, 2, and 3 respectively[17].
 No specific criterion has been described for this method unlike ordinal scoring.
 Visual method is applicable only for non-gated CT chest scans and not recommended in gated scans where AS is preferred.

 Modifiers

 Two modifiers have been added in the CAC-DRS.
-First denotes the method of CAC score and can be either - Agatston (A) or visual estimation (V).
-The second modifier ‘N’ denotes the number of vessels involved and can vary from 1-4 with N4 indicating involvement of all coronary arteries namely left main (LM), left anterior descending (LAD), left circumflex (LCX) and right coronary artery (RCA).
+First denotes the method of CAC score and can be either Agatston (A) or visual estimation (V).
+The second modifier ‘N’ denotes the number of vessels involved and can vary from 1-4, with N4 indicating involvement of all coronary arteries, namely left main (LM), left anterior descending (LAD), left circumflex, and right coronary artery.
 Two modifiers need to be separated by symbol ‘/’ slash.
-If there is no calcium, then N modifier is not used and final category will be CAC-DRS A0 or V0 depending on the method used[6].
+If there is no calcium, then N modifier is not used, and the final category will be CAC-DRS A0 or V0 depending on the method used[6].

 Other features

-CAC-DRS also recommend reporting of valvular, pericardial and aortic calcification in the report with none, mild, moderate and severe stratification.
-However there are no further details on how it should be done and these are not considered in assigning the CAC-DRS categories.
+CAC-DRS also recommends reporting of valvular, pericardial, and aortic calcification in the report with none, mild, moderate, and severe stratification.
+However, there are no further details on how it should be done, and these are not considered in assigning the CAC-DRS categories.
 It also mentions reporting of extra cardiac findings with follow-up recommendations.
-Standard reporting templates have been provided in the document with details on the indication, technique, findings in individual coronary arteries along with CAC-DRS categories and management recommendations[6,9,14]
+Standard reporting templates have been provided in the document with details on the indication, technique, and findings in individual coronary arteries along with CAC-DRS categories and management recommendations[6,9,14]

 STRENGTHS